signalfx/splunk-otel-ruby/docs/advanced-config.md

 | Environment variable | Default value        | Support | Description                                                                                        |
 | `OTEL_PROPAGATORS`     | `tracecontext,baggage` | Stable  | Comma-separated list of propagator names to be used. |

-If you wish to be compatible with SignalFx Ruby Tracing you can set the trace propagator to B3:
+To keep backward compatibility with manual instrumentation for the SignalFx Ruby Tracing library, set the trace propagator to B3:

 ```
 export OTEL_PROPAGATORS=b3multi